nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

     Shows how to avoid situations where SQL statements can map many rows to one row, producing undefined results.
 ---
-It&#8217;s been a while since I&#8217;ve posted an abstract, theoretical article on a fine point of SQL.
+It's been a while since I've posted an abstract, theoretical article on a fine point of SQL.
 Today I want to bring your attention to two ways in which an RDBMS can allow you to do something that has no well-defined result.
 These involve queries where several values are eligible, but only one is chosen &#8212; and chosen in an undefined manner.
-I&#8217;ll show you the two blunders, tell you when they might occur, and explain how to avoid them.
+I'll show you the two blunders, tell you when they might occur, and explain how to avoid them.

 ### Selecting an un-grouped column in a grouped query

 As far as I know, this bad behavior only applies to MySQL.
-As the manual explains, MySQL &#8220;[extends the use of `GROUP BY`][1]&#8221; to allow selecting columns that do not appear in the `GROUP BY` clause.
+As the manual explains, MySQL "[extends the use of `GROUP BY`][1]" to allow selecting columns that do not appear in the `GROUP BY` clause.
 What does this mean?
 Well, suppose I have the following data:<sup>[1]</sup>

 <table class="borders collapsed">
   <caption>Fruits</caption> <tr>